 How do conflicts occur?

 Conflicts—we are specifically referring to the affective experience of the same—may be triggered by either party.
-In my case, owning to my habitude of synoptic communication (result of childhood habit of reticence) the typical sequence of progression of conflict is as follows:
+In my case, owing to my habitude of synoptic communication (result of childhood habit of reticence) a typical sequence of progression of conflict is as follows:

 - I synoptically express something

 - The other person misunderstands a certain detail (detail that was not explicitly fleshed out by me)

 - Out of misunderstood assumptions, they form an opinion (belief) that (unintentionally) effectuates a feeling of ill will (no matter how subtle).

 - They try to respond in as civilized manner as possible, yet the feeling of ill will “come through” their words as it were (aka. vibes) despite their best intentions not to reveal it.

 - I affectively sense the antagonism (no matter how subtle), and feel conflict (and/or take offense).